cenxky/clouddisk/README.md

 Clouddisk is for setup your own cloud disk on your server.

+- Support to management files
+- Support to 10+ file types preview
+- Support to upload files
+- Support to download files

 It's built by React and Express, and support you to manage your files by broswer from any device.

 ### Get started